darklang/docs/docs/reference/sharing-your-dark-projects.md

 ## Slide template

-[Slide template](https://darklang.com/slide-template) for giving talks about Dark at meetups and at work.
+[Slide template](https://darklang.com/slide-template) for giving talks about Darklang at meetups and at work.

 ## Logos